Stanford-NavLab/nerfstudio/README.md

-# NeRFstudio fork for Stanford NAVLab
+# NeRFstudio fork for Stanford NAV Lab

-This is a fork of the [NeRFstudio](https://github.com/nerfstudio-project/nerfstudio/) project.
-It is used in the construction of Neural City Maps, a project by the Stanford NAVLab.
+This is a fork of the [NeRFstudio](https://github.com/nerfstudio-project/nerfstudio/) repository.
+It is used in the construction of Neural City Maps, a project by the Stanford NAV Lab.

 This branch (adam/terrain) is used for the Neural Elevation Models (NEMo) project, for terrain mapping and path planning.
 The `terrain_nerf` folder contains the code for the `terrain-nerfacto` method, which implements NEMo (a combined radiance field and height field).